Justine ClarkEditor, writer, advocate

 Parlour, independent consultant

-Justine Clark is an architectural editor, writer, researcher and critic.
-She is a co-founder of Parlour: women, equity, architecture and established the Parlour website, which she continues to edit.
-A former editor of Architecture Australia, the journal of the Australian Institute of Architects, Justine now consults to built environment organisations and practices on a wide range of publication, strategy and communication matters.
+Justine Clark is an architectural editor, writer, researcher, advisor and advocate.
+She is a co-founder and director of Parlour: gender, equity, architecture.
+She leads the organisation’s event, advocacy and funding programs, and established the Parlour website, which she now edits with Susie Ashworth.
+Justine consults to built environment organisations, institutions and practices on policy, strategy publications, events and public engagement.

-Justine is active in public discussions of architecture, she has also organised many events, curated exhibitions and sat on national and international juries.
+Justine is active in public discussions of architecture; she has convened many events, curated exhibitions and sat on national and international juries.
+From 2000–2011 Justine worked on Architecture Australia, and was editor of the journal for seven years.
 Her work has won awards for architecture in the media and her broader contribution to the profession was recognised in 2015 with the Marion Mahony Prize.
 Her writing appears in both the scholarly and professional press, and she has worked on topics including gender and architecture, architectural criticism, architectural drawing and postwar modernism.
 She is co-author, with Dr Paul Walker, of the book Looking for the Local: Architecture and the New Zealand Modern (2000).
 Justine is an honorary senior research fellow at the University of Melbourne, Australia.